kit-ty-kate/opam-health-check-ng/README.md

-### How to install opam-health-check:
+### How to install opam-health-check-ng:

 ```
-$ opam pin add opam-health-check .
+$ opam pin add opam-health-check-ng .
 ```

-### How to use opam-health-check locally:
+### How to use opam-health-check-ng locally:

-For opam-health-check to work you need to start the server like so:
+For opam-health-check-ng to work you need to start the server like so:
 ```
 $ opam-health-serve --debug "$workdir"
 ```